norbu-s/Password-Gen/README.md

 # Password-Gen

 # Project Summary
-Simple app for genereationrandom password
+Simple app for genereating random password using Javascript.

 # Project Goals
 Create an app to generate a random password based on the criteria set by the user.
+When a user clicks the "Generate Password" button, it should intiate a flow for entering password lenght and other criterias.

 # Installation
 N/A